 José Altuve’s bat makes a unique sound when it connects with a baseball.
-Rather than the thunderous thunk of a Giancarlo Stanton bomb, Altuve’s lumber emits an oddly satisfying click as it comes in contact with the ball; like a key turning an antique lock, or the sound of a crisply struck 7-iron.
+Rather than the thunderous thunk from a Giancarlo Stanton bomb, Altuve’s lumber emits an oddly satisfying click as it comes in contact with the ball; like a key turning an antique lock or the sound of a crisply struck 7-iron.

-And yet, despite the differences in sound, the results of these hits are not much different.
-On paper, Altuve should not be able to compete with the likes of a Giancarlo Stanton or Chris Davis in the power department.
+And yet, despite the sonic differences, the results of these hits are not much different.
+On paper, Altuve should not be able to compete with the likes of a Giancarlo Stanton or Albert Pujols in the power department.
 After all, he’s a 5’6” second baseman weighing a measly 170 pounds.
 And yet, here we are; the diminutive second baseman has cranked 19 home runs and added 32 doubles in a ballpark that is best described as hitter-neutral.
 Much like fellow American Leaguer Mookie Betts, José Altuve is displaying power numbers more in line with someone of far greater stature.

-Despite posting incredible numbers from virtually the moment he entered the big leagues, Altuve’s journey to this point was anything but easy.
-He has overcome doubtful coaches, along with critics of his height and ability, on the way to becoming one of the MLB’s finest players.
+Despite posting incredible numbers virtually from the moment he entered the big leagues, Altuve’s journey to this point was anything but easy.
+He has overcome doubtful coaches and critics of his height and ability on the way to becoming one of the MLB’s finest players.

-It would be hard to imagine a successful athlete in any sport that has been doubted as much as José Altuve has been doubted.
-Born in Maracay, Aragua, Venezuela in 1990, Altuve worked hard on his game from a young age.
+It is hard to imagine a successful athlete in any sport has been doubted as much as José Altuve has been doubted.
+Born in Maracay, Aragua, Venezuela in 1990, Altuve crafted his game from a young age.
 He quickly blossomed into a talented player, flashing quick wrists, speed, and an ability to hit to all fields.
 At age 16, he received a tryout with the Houston Astros at their Venezuelan academy.
-Altuve, along with multiple other raw Venezuelan prospects, worked out for the scouts, but was sent home with the rest, as none of them showcased preternatural talents upon first appraisal.
-But Altuve wasn’t done with his chance.
+Altuve, along with multiple other raw Venezuelan prospects, worked out for the scouts, but was sent home with the rest as none of them showcased unusual talents upon first appraisal.
+But Altuve’s chance wasn’t over just yet.
 The “head honcho” of the Astros scouting group, Al Pedrique, was not able to attend the first workout, but had made plans to attend a second workout the next day.
 Despite not receiving an invitation to return, Altuve showed up to the next day’s tryout anyways.
 Pedrique liked what he saw, and Altuve was invited back, despite the hesitancy of many academy directors.

-Altuve got his chance, albeit it largely because of his own perseverance and refusal to call it quits.
-He impressed Pedrique during the second workout session, and, despite the protests of multiple other Houston scouts, was offered a contract and a chance to prove himself further.
+Altuve got his chance thanks to his own perseverance and refusal to call it quits.
+He impressed Pedrique during the next and final workout session, and, despite the protests of multiple other Houston scouts, was offered a contract and a chance to prove himself further.

 “I went there and I told him, ‘Hey, I’m not asking you for big things.
 I know I won’t have like a big signing bonus, just let me play.” – José Altuve

 Though Altuve’s performance as a part of the Houston farm system is tough to criticize, it was seemingly never enough to appease the Astros’ scouts.
-“Really, the little guy?” became the slogan of Houston executives at each rung of the baseball ladder that Altuve climbed.
-If he were 6’2” and 210 pounds, he would have reached the major leagues in the fraction of time he actually took.
+“Really, the little guy?” became the slogan of Houston executives at each rung of the baseball ladder Altuve ascended.
+If he were 6’2” and 210 pounds, he would have reached the major leagues in a fraction of the time it actually took.
 But Altuve never complained or felt sorry for himself – instead, he allowed his frustration to fan the flames of his competitive fire.

 After a long and successful journey through the minors, the Venezuelan finally ascended to the big leagues in 2011.
 He burst onto the scene in solid fashion, batting .290 and stealing 33 bases in his first full major league season.
 Altuve has improved every season since then, culminating in a truly remarkable 2016 season in which he looks primed to win the batting title, and likely the American League MVP.